home-assistant/home-assistant.io/source/_integrations/doorbird.markdown

 There is currently support for the following device types within Home Assistant:

 - [Camera](#camera) - View live and historical event based images.
-- [Button](#button) - Enable control of relays and camera night vision.
+- [Button](#button) - Enable control of relays and camera low-light/night vision (IR).

 ## Setup

-It is recommended to set up a new account on your Doorbird App for use with Home Assistant.
-This can be added via the Doorbird App by clicking settings (cog icon) -> Administration-> LOGIN (using your App Administration details).
+It is recommended to set up a new & dedicated account on your Doorbird App/web portal for use with Home Assistant.
+The instructions in this documentation refer specifically to the Doorbird IOS/Android app but most of the instructions can also be performed using the Doorbird web portal at https://webadmin.doorbird.com and logging in on your Doorbird admin account.

+To setup a new account for Home Assistant, open the Doorbird App by clicking settings (cog icon) -> Administration-> LOGIN (using your Doorbird App Administration details).
 Under the "USER" section, choose "Add".
 This new user account requires specific permissions enabled (depending on what functionality you want).
 Permissions can be found under "Permissions".
-The following permissions are recommended:
+The following permissions are recommended (or ammend depending on your requirements:

 - "Watch Always" (live view)
 - "History" (last motion)